Distill.io

 Limitations

-• Some dynamic elements might not be captured without using cloud monitors
+Some dynamic elements may not be captured without using cloud monitors or by running a macro with loop support (added in 2024) to pre-load dynamic sections.

 Ethical Considerations